20700 Toaster Design Mod – DIY Squonk Mod Part 4

-In this installment of DIY squonk mods, I show you how to build the 20700 squonker by Toaster Design.
-Do also take a lok at the first four parts:
+In this instalment of DIY squonk mods, I show you how to build the 20700 squonker by Toaster Design.
+Do also take a lok at the first three parts:

 - DIY Squonk Mod Part 1 – The Research Process

 - DIY Squonk Mod Part 2 – ModMaker Parts & Tools

 - DIY Squonk Mod Part 3 – Building the ModMaker 18650 Mod

 Keep in mind, that a lot of the explanations for the parts and tools are in Part 2.
 To keep this video short and only about the 20700 Toaster Design mod, I do not repeat them here.

 Toster Design is headed by Mark McManus, and the mods retail for about £99 – £130.
 There’s a whole range of mods that they made, but the most recent is called the “Tiny V3”.

 Just as I was preparing to record this video, Mark McManus declared in the group that he will no longer be making mods for sale.
 However, his designs will remain in the Toaster Design Shapeways page.
 This means that the only way you can get a Toaster Design mod now is to build one yourself.

 Overall, the enclosure and door I purchased from their Shapeways store was very good.
 Although I basically bought the cheapest Nylon version, the finishing and measurements were pretty exact.
 No issues here.

 The contacts for the 20700 mod are actually designed to be thinner than the ModMaker mod I built.
 Since I was using the ModMaker precut copper strips, I have to trim down the strip to fit this mod.